dmolitor/beautiful-jekyll/_posts/2021-04-30-parallel-vectorization-in-r.md

 # My machine has 8 cores -- so using 8 background sessions in parallel
 plan(multisession)
 ```
-Now, let's compare the time it takes our non-parallel vectorized function to compute the output compared to the parallel vectorized function
+Now, let's compare the time it takes our non-parallel vectorized function to compute the output compared to the parallel vectorized function.
 ```r
 # How fast is the first one approximately?
 start_time <- Sys.time()